freezing thawing and reheating meat

 In my opinion, you should only use the microwave to reheat meat in case of an emergency.

-The reason is that a microwave heats up any food by activating the water molecules in it.
+The reason is that a microwave heats any food by activating the water molecules in it.

-The oven and grill method heats it up from the outside.
+The oven and grill method heats it from the outside.

 The microwave can make your meat mushy if you go a little longer.